ej20002015/Comet/README.md

 # Comet
-A simple 2D game engine based on the Cherno's Game Engine YouTube series.
+A game engine featuring 3D physically based rendering, 2D sprite rendering, an ECS, scripting, scene serialisation and a scene editor application.
+Inspired by the Cherno's Game Engine YouTube series.

 Currently Comet only supports Windows.